OmooLab/BioxelNodes/docs/index.md

 -   Only works with Cycles CPU , Cycles GPU (OptiX), EEVEE
 -   Section surface cannot be generated when convert to mesh (will be supported soon)

-## Compatible to Newer Version

-**v0.3.x is not compatible to v0.2.x, Updating this addon may break old files.
-Read the following carefully before upgradation**

-Before upgradation, you need to ask yourself whether this project file will be modified again or not, if it's an archived project file, I would recommend that you run **Bioxel Nodes > Save Staged Data** to make the addon nodes permanent.
-In this way, there will be no potential problem with the nodes not functioning due to the addon update.

-After the addon update, your old project files may not work either, this may be because you had executed **Save Staged Data**.
-If so, you need to execute **Bioxel Nodes > Relink Nodes to Addon** to relink them to make sure that the addon's new functionality and the addon nodes are synchronized.

-Also, the older shaders are not based on OSL, so if you find that you can't render volumes, you need to turn on **Open Shading Language (OSL)** in the Render Settings.

 ## Roadmap